naduni99x/hacktitude_userguide_test/README.md

 * `npm install`

-In `jest-config.js`, replace the `<INSERT YOUR FILE NAME HERE>` with the name of the cloned repository folder name.
+In `jest-config.js`, replace the `<INSERT YOUR FILE NAME HERE>` with the cloned repository folder name.

 ### Validate if the environment is correctly setup

 You can run the Sanity test file in the `tests` directory with the below command.

-For windows users,
+For Windows users,
 * `npm test _sanity.test.js`

 For other users(MacOS, Linux, etc.),